 By combining a number of different non-surgical anti-ageing treatments, patients can achieve a profoundly positive change in their appearance, without enduring the extended recovery time associated with surgery.

 See below for a full PDO thread lift video by LasaDerm.

-When booking your consultation, ensure to go to a reputable and trained professional.
-Although there are little risks regarding a thread lift, it is a relatively complex procedure, so must be carried out by an experienced professional at an established clinic.
+When booking your consultation, be sure to go to a reputable and trained professional.
+Although there are few risks regarding a thread lift, it is a relatively complex procedure, so it must be carried out by an experienced specialist at an established clinic.
 At our cosmetic clinic, all patients start the process with an initial consultation with one of our doctors, who will discuss your requirements and create a tailored treatment plan with ongoing support throughout.
-If a thread facelift isn’t for you, then you can also benefit from a number of other services, such as our botox in Milton Keynes, so feel free to contact the team to arrange a consultation.
+If a thread facelift in Bedford isn’t for you, then you can also benefit from a number of other services, such as our botox in Milton Keynes, so feel free to contact the team to arrange a consultation.